Variational simulation of higher-spin systems on qubit-based quantum simulators: Variational framework for encoded qudit simulation

-The symmetry encoding scheme effectively preserves certain types of symmetries, for example the conservation of components of the total spin in a spin system, i.e. $[\widetilde{H}, \widetilde{S}^{\alpha}_{tot}] = [H, S^{\alpha}_{tot}] = 0$, where $\widetilde{S}^\alpha_{tot} = \frac{1}{2}\sum_i \widetilde{S}^{\alpha}_{i}, (\alpha{=}x,y,z)$ (Similar definition is given for $S^{\alpha}_{tot}$ in the qubit basis).
-Here, $\widetilde{S}^{\alpha}_{i}$ is the $\alpha$-component of the spin operator acting on the $i$-th site of the $d$-level system.
-This conservation implies that the symmetry-preserving encoding also preserves the conservation of total spin from $d$-level to qubit systems, i.e. $[\widetilde{H}, {\widetilde{S}_{\text{tot}}}^2] = [H, S_{\text{tot}}^2] = 0$, where $\widetilde{S}_{\text{tot}}^2 = (\widetilde{S}_{tot}^{x})^2 + (\widetilde{S}_{tot}^y)^2 + (\widetilde{S}_{tot}^z)^2$ (again similar definition is valid for $S_{\text{tot}}^2$ in the qubit basis).
+The symmetry encoding scheme effectively preserves certain types of symmetries, for example, the conservation of components of the total spin in a spin system, i.e., $[\widetilde{H}, \widetilde{S}^{\alpha}_{tot}] = [H, S^{\alpha}_{tot}] = 0$, where $\widetilde{S}^\alpha_{tot} = \sum_i \widetilde{S}^{\alpha}_{i}, (\alpha{=}x,y,z)$ (similar definition is given for $S^{\alpha}_{tot}$ in the qubit basis).
+Here, $\widetilde{S}^{\alpha}_{i}$ is the $\alpha$ component of the spin operator acting on the $i$th site of the $d$-level system.
+This conservation implies that the symmetry-preserving encoding also preserves the conservation of total spin from $d$ level to qubit systems, i.e., $[\widetilde{H}, {\widetilde{S}_{\text{tot}}}^2] = [H, S_{\text{tot}}^2] = 0$, where $\widetilde{S}_{\text{tot}}^2 = (\widetilde{S}_{tot}^{x})^2 + (\widetilde{S}_{tot}^y)^2 + (\widetilde{S}_{tot}^z)^2$ (again similar definition is valid for $S_{\text{tot}}^2$ in the qubit basis).

-Although, in general, using the symmetry encoding demands extra qubits than the binary one, it allows one to use ansatzes which have been developed for preserving certain symmetries such as total spin or number of excitations~\cite{Gard2020,Lyu2023symmetryenhanced}.
-Those ansatzes are way more resource efficient for variational simulation than the conventional hardware efficient ansatz which does not preserve symmetries.
-Therefore, the final performance of the symmetric encoding in comparison with the binary encoding relies on two opposite factors, namely the use of extra qubits for the encoding versus the access to more resource efficient circuits.
-Determining which of these factors is going to play a more important role in variational simulation of $d$-level systems is the subject of this paper.
+Although, in general, using the symmetry encoding demands extra qubits than the binary one, it allows one to use ansätze that have been developed for preserving certain symmetries such as total spin or number of excitations~\cite{Gard2020,Lyu2023symmetryenhanced}.
+Such ansätze can improve trainability and reduce the classical optimization cost compared to a conventional hardware-efficient ansatz that does not preserve symmetries.
+But this advantage does not necessarily imply a smaller two-qubit gate count.
+Therefore, the final performance of symmetry encoding compared to binary encoding is determined by a trade-off between the additional qubits and possible circuit overhead on the one hand, and the improved fidelity and trainability enabled by symmetry-preserving circuits on the other.
+Determining which of these factors dominates in variational simulations of $d$-level systems is the subject of this paper.